-If you are missing several pieces on the side, or on the back of one or both sides of his jaw, rehabilitation with dental implants prevents a removable dental prosthesis.
+If you are missing several pieces on one side, or on the back of one or both sides of the jaw, rehabilitation with dental implants prevents removable dental prosthesis.
 Healthy teeth are intact and the dental prosthesis is “rooted” firmly.

 Maxilla in which many parts are missing

 In these cases, it is almost impossible to achieve a satisfactory result.
-By contrast, dental implants allow distribute stress evenly and prevent the premature loss of teeth remaining.
+By contrast, dental implants allow us to distribute stress evenly and prevent the premature loss of the remaining teeth.